RubixML/ML/docs/what-is-machine-learning.md

 ### Sequence Learning
 Sequence Learning is a type of ML that aims to predict the next value in a sequence such as the next word in a sentence or a future stock price.
 It differs from learning from *sets* of data in that the order of the samples matter.
 Time-series analysis is a special case of sequence learning where the sequences are ordered by time.
 Sequence-to-sequence Learning is used to denote when the output is not just the next value but the next sequence of values.

+### Self-supervised Learning
+A hybrid approach to learning is Self-supervised learning in which a learner is trained to predict the parts of a sample that were partially omitted during training.
+As such, supervised methods can be employed on unlabeled data to learn representations.
+Self-supervised learning is used in language models such as GPT-3 to generate sequences of text or in autonomous robots to learn from ancillary sensor feedback.